openconfig/featureprofiles/feature/interface/ip/ipv6_link_local/otg_tests/ipv6_link_local_test/README.md

 * Subtest #3 - Verify adding and removing global unicast address does not affect link local address
   * Add configuration for a global unicast address on DUT port 1
   * Validate config and state paths are set
+  * Send IPv6 traffic from OTG port 1 to DUT port 1, validate DUT port 1 receives the traffic
   * Remove configuration for the global unitcast address on DUT port 1
   * Validate that DUT port 1 link local address is still configured
   * Send IPv6 traffic from OTG port 1 to DUT port 1, validate DUT port 1 receives the traffic